OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 #### Canary deployments

 The canary deployment strategy is similar to the rolling update strategy in that both incrementally expose more end users to the new deployment.
-The difference is that the decision to progress the rollout in a canary deployment is either made automatically by a system monitoring metrics and logs to ensure the new deployment is performing as expected, or manually by a human.
+With canary deployments, the decision to progress is based on information obtained from the initial sample.
+A human may make the decision manually, or it might be automated based on monitoring data and log files.

-Canary deployments also have the option to halt the rollout and revert back to the existing deployment if a problem is discovered.
+Canary deployments also have the option to halt the rollout and revert to the previous application version if a problem is discovered.

 #### Blue/green deployments

-The blue/green strategy involves deploying the new version (referred to as the green version) alongside the current version (referred to as the blue version), without exposing the green version to any traffic.
+The blue/green strategy involves deploying the new version (the green version) alongside the current version (the blue version) without exposing the green version to any traffic.
 Once the green version is deployed and verified, traffic is cutover from the blue to the green version.
-When the blue version is no longer used, it can be removed.
+When the green version handles all traffic, the blue version can be removed.

-Any database changes deployed by the green version must maintain backward and forward compatibility, because even if the green version is not serving traffic, the blue version will be exposed to the database changes.
+Any database changes deployed by the green version must maintain backward and forward compatibility.
+Even when the green version is not serving traffic, the blue version will be exposed to database changes.

 #### Session draining

-The session draining strategy is used when applications maintain states tied to a particular application version.
+The session-draining strategy is used when applications maintain states tied to a particular application version.

-This strategy is similar to the blue/green strategy in that both will deploy the new version alongside the current version, and run both side by side.
-Unlike the blue/green strategy, which will cut all traffic over to the new deployment in a single step, the session draining strategy will direct new sessions to the new deployment, while the existing deployment serves traffic to existing sessions.
+This is similar to the blue/green strategy in that both will deploy the new version alongside the current version and run both side by side.
+Unlike the blue/green strategy, which will cut all traffic over to the new deployment in a single step, the session-draining strategy will direct only new sessions to the new deployment, while the existing deployment serves traffic to existing sessions.

 After the old sessions have expired, the existing deployment can be deleted.